autoapply/autoapply/docs/configuration.md

 Start to send available data to the client before all commands have finished?
 Default is `false`.

+Data is sent before the commands have finished, so when using `stream`, the HTTP status will always be 200 (OK), regardless of any errors.

 ```yaml
 call:
   - path: /access.log